Seirdy/seirdy.one/content/about/uses.md

 Orca
 : Screen reader.
 Great for when I'm dealing with overstimulation and need to "turn everything off" for a while.
 I don't actually rely on this to use my machine.

+Nheko
+: One of the few Matrix clients that supports custom room emotes (both inline and in reactions) and stickers.

 ## Multimedia